United Nations Security Council resolutions concerning the nuclear program of Iran: Reactions

-United KingdomAmerica's European allies expressed concern that Iran had free access to dangerous weapons.
-They explained that the American proposal to extend the embargo indefinitely would never have been accepted because of Russia and China's veto.RussiaRussia's ambassador to the UN, Mikhail Ulyanov, said "the resolution can be counterproductive" and asked Iran and IAEA to solve the problem.
+Russia's ambassador to the UN, Mikhail Ulyanov, said "the resolution can be counterproductive" and asked Iran and IAEA to solve the problem.
 He said on Twitter that the U.S. use of a snapback mechanism will hurt the UNSC.
 He said the validity of the UN sanctions was called into question by this, and the use of snapback by the U.S. was illegal because they had left the JCPOA unilaterally.